 In accordance with ASC 715, "Compensation-Retirement Benefits," (ASC 715), an employer is required to recognize the overfunded or underfunded status of a defined benefit post-retirement plan as an asset or liability in its balance sheet and to recognize changes in that funded status in the year in which the changes occur through comprehensive income.
 These amounts will be subsequently recognized as net periodic pension cost pursuant to the Company's historical accounting policy for amortizing such amounts.
 Further, actuarial gains and losses that arise in subsequent periods and are not recognized as net periodic pension cost in the same periods will be recognized as a component of accumulated other comprehensive items.
-The actuarial loss and prior service loss included in accumulated other comprehensive items and expected to be recognized in net periodic pension cost in 2015 are \$527,000 and \$147,000, respectively.
+The actuarial loss and prior service loss included in accumulated other comprehensive items and expected to be recognized in net periodic pension cost in 2016 are \$561,000 and \$146,000, respectively.

 The following table summarizes the change in benefit obligation; the change in plan assets; the unfunded status; and the amounts recognized in the balance sheet for the Company's pension benefits and other benefits plans.
-The measurement date for all items set forth below is the last day of the fiscal year presented.
+In accordance with the adoption of ASU No. 2015-04, the Company has elected to measure its plan assets and benefit obligations as of December 31, which is the closest month-end to its fiscal year-end.